 Administrative Procedures and Requirements

-The provisions below describe some of the more significant administrative procedures and requirements successful CDBG Planning grant applicants must comply with.
+Successful CDBG Planning grant applicants must comply with the below administrative procedures and requirements.
 All procedures and requirements that the award recipient must comply with will be set forth in the grantee’s contract with Commerce.
-Forms and templates are available on the at http://comdev.mt.gov/.
+Forms and templates are available on the Community MT website.

+Start-up Requirements: All CDBG Planning grant recipients must submit the following documentation prior to contract execution with Commerce:

+Updated budget;

+Updated implementation schedule;

+Firm commitment of non-CDBG funds; and

+Attend a start-up call with Commerce.

+Contract Execution: Prior to contract execution, the Community MT planning specialist will confirm in writing the following signatories, titles, and e-mail addresses for:

+Contract signed (typically the Chief Elected Official);

+Approved for Form (typically an attorney; optional);

+Attest (optional);

+Contract Liaison; and

+Additional Contact(s) – (individual(s) who are included in the contract routing process but are not signers; optional).

+Commerce utilizes DocuSign to route and execute all contracts.
+It is important for all grantees to provide accurate contact information in a timely manner to avoid delays in processing.
+If there is a change in personnel requiring an update to the signatory list, please notify the Community MT planning specialist right away.

+Contract Amendments: Commerce may approve and execute a contract amendment on a case-by-case basis.

+Civil Rights: HUD requires CDBG grantees to demonstrate compliance with the Civil Rights requirements provided in 24 CFR 570.904, prior to the first release of funds.
+These actions include:

+Affirmatively furthering fair housing by passing a Fair Housing Resolution, posting fair housing notices in local government buildings, and publicizing fair housing right and responsibilities as appropriate;

+Adopt a Hatch Act resolution;

+Adopt an Equal Employment Opportunity policy resolution;

+Conduct an ADA Self-Evaluation and develop an ADA Transition Plan; and

+Adopt a compliant procedures resolution to ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

-Payment: CDBG Planning grant recipients must execute a contract with Commerce before any funds can be reimbursed.
+Reimbursements: CDBG Planning grant recipients must execute a contract with Commerce before any funds can be reimbursed.
 Payment for approved expenses under the grant contract will be on a reimbursement basis only.
 Commerce will typically disburse 50% of the planning grant award upon request for payment accompanied by proper documentation and submittal of draft project deliverables, when applicable.
-To request payment from the Department, grantees must submit a Request for Funds form with supporting documentation, including a Signature Certification Form and all applicable invoices detailing the project expenditures by activity, employee and showing hourly rate breakdowns (i.e. number of hours worked at a specified rate), along with a project progress report.
+To request payment from the Commerce, grantees must submit a Request for Funds form (see CDBG Planning program’s toolkit) with supporting documentation, including a Signature Certification Form and all applicable invoices.

+Invoices must be detailed and include the following information: services furnished, total hours worked for each item, amount being billed for each item, description of any other eligible reimbursable expenses incurred during the billing period, and dates of work performed.
+Commerce does not accept lump-sum invoices.

 Documentation of the procurement process followed will be required submitted as part of the initial request for payment.
+See Section B “Procurement of Professional Services” for details and guidance on the procurement process.

-To receive final payment, the grantee must show proof of expenditure of all matching funds and include one electronic copy of the final planning deliverables (e.g. growth policy, CIP, PAR, etc.).
-Commerce will determine whether supporting documents for a request for payment are sufficient and adequate to approve reimbursement.
-If the grantee fails to obligate expenses on or before the termination date of the grant contract, Commerce cannot reimburse the grantee planning grant award funds, unless the grantee can demonstrate, to the satisfaction of Commerce, a reasonable basis for the delay in requesting reimbursement.
-All documentation and requests for reimbursement must be received by the department within 60 days of termination of the grant contract.
+To receive final payment, the grantee must show proof of expenditure of all matching funds and provide an electronic copy of the final planning deliverables (e.g. growth policy, CIP, PAR, etc.).
+Commerce will determine whether supporting documents for a request for reimbursement are sufficient and meet the requirements of the program.
+If the grantee fails to obligate expenses on or before the termination date of the grant contract, Commerce cannot reimburse the grantee planning grant award funds.
+All documentation and requests for reimbursement must be received by the department within 60 calendar days of contract termination.